miyamo2/xtract/README.md

 ### Setup `GOEXPERIMENT`

+> [!IMPORTANT]
+>
-If your Go project is Go 1.23 or higher, this section is not necessary.
+> If your Go project is Go 1.23 or higher, this section is not necessary.
+>

-Also, if Go1.21 or lower, you will need to update to Go1.22.
+> Also, if Go1.21 or lower, you will need to update to Go1.22.

 ```sh
 go env -w GOEXPERIMENT=rangefunc